circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 Test allocation across containers is file-based.
-You can make groups of files by specifying patterns for globbing or splitting files.
+You can make groups of files by using the CircleCI Local CLI to specifying patterns for globbing or splitting files

+To install the Local CLI,
+refer to the [Using the CircleCI Local CLI]({{ site.baseurl }}/2.0/local-cli/#installing-the-circleci-local-cli-on-macos-and-linux-distros) document.

 ### Globbing